An observer's perspective of the Unruh and Hawking effects -- using coherent signals to extract information from a black hole: Conclusions

 \section{Conclusions}

 We have shown explicitly that Unruh (and Hawking) radiation is generic and is obtained as a general feature of a non-inertial, uniformly accelerated reference frame.
 In addition, the thermal radiation could well emerge from pure modes in a different reference frame.
+However, if the accelerated observer (in the Unruh case) is immersed in an entangled quantum field state, the distribution of radiation observed would not be the Bose distribution.
+The same happens for particle emission at the black hole horizon.
+It is possible to deduce the quantum state from an analysis of the spectrum of the observed radiation.

-The experiments devoted to checking for the effects could well use a single mode, replace the ensemble average by an ergodic average and verify these rather straightforward results.
+Indeed, the experiments devoted to checking for the Unruh and Hawking effects could well use a single mode, replace the ensemble average by an ergodic average and verify these rather straightforward results with the simple set-up described in the paper.